Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

-Suppose $f:X\rightarrow Y$ is a surjective morphism of normal compact complex spaces.
-Here, a morphism is a holomorphic map in complex geometry. $f$ is said to be \textit{finite} (resp. \textit{generically finite}) if $f$ is proper and has discrete fibres (resp. proper and finite outside a nowhere dense analytic closed subspace of $Y$).
-Set $\dim X=m$ and $\dim Y=n$.
+Let $f:X\rightarrow Y$ be a surjective morphism between normal compact complex spaces.
+Here, a morphism is a holomorphic map in complex geometry.
+The morphism $f$ is said to be \textit{finite} (resp. \textit{generically finite}) if $f$ is proper and has discrete fibres (resp. proper and finite outside a nowhere dense analytic closed subspace of $Y$).
 An \textit{endomorphism} of $X$ is a surjective holomorphic map $f:X\rightarrow X$.

 In this article, we mainly deal with the singular case.
 Most of the properties in complex manifolds need to be extended to the singular setting.
-The following idea will be heavily used during the preliminary part.
+The following idea will be used more than once during the preliminary part.

-\textbf{Reduction A:} Since $Y$ is compact, by Hironaka desingularization theorem, there exists a modification $h:\tilde{Y}\rightarrow Y$ obtained by a finite sequence of blowing-up along smooth subspaces, such that $\tilde{Y}$ is a complex manifold.
-By \cite[Chapter \Rmnum{1}, Lemma 7.1]{ancona2006differential}, $h:\tilde{Y}\rightarrow Y$ lifts to $g':X'\rightarrow X$ obtained by a finite sequence of blowing-up such that $f\circ g'$ factors through $\tilde{Y}$.
-Take a resolution of $\tilde{X}\rightarrow X'$, and we get the following commutative diagram, such that all of the morphisms are surjective.